-As with the global economy, the renewable energy sector faces lingering supply chain disruptions from the COVID-19 crisis and volatile energy prices stemming from trade disputes and geopolitical rivalries.
-The 2022 edition of the Renewable Energy and Jobs - Annual Review6 - the second year in a row it is prepared in collaboration with the International Labour Organization (ILO) - presents job findings in the renewable energy sector in 2021.
+As with the global economy, the renewable energy sector faces lingering supply chain disruptions from the health crises, and volatile energy prices stemming from trade disputes and geopolitical rivalries, which in turn affect global employment.
+The 2022 edition of the Renewable Energy and Jobs - Annual Review6 - the second year in a row it is prepared in collaboration with the International Labour Organization (ILO) presents job findings in the renewable energy sector in 2021.
 According to the report, the number of people either directly or indirectly employed in the renewable energy sector has continued to grow, from 12 million in 2020 to 12.7 million in 2021.
 Solar photovoltaics, with a third of these jobs, remains the most dynamic renewable industry.
 This is a continuation of the upward trend in renewable energy employment worldwide since 2012, when IRENA initiated its annual review and estimated that 7.3 million people work in the sector (Figure 7).
 Encouraging advances have also been made in workforce gender equity, with women accounting for one-third of all renewable energy jobs.
 The fastest-growing sector, accounting for more than a third of the total renewable energy workforce, remains solar PV, with 4.3 million jobs in 2021.
 The report estimates that approximately 2.36 million people worked directly in the hydropower sector in 2021, with two-thirds of these jobs being in manufacturing.
 Moreover, the production of biofuels recovered from the impacts of the COVID-19 crisis and according to IRENA estimates, worldwide biofuel employment in 2021 reached 2.4 million.
 The report was launched at the Clean Energy Ministerial 13 / Mission Innovation 7 on 22 September 2022.

-Figure 7: Global renewable energy employment by technology, 2012-2021 a Includes liquid biofuels, solid biomass and biogas b Direct jobs only c "Others" includes geothermal energy, concentrated solar power, heat pumps (ground based), municipal and industrial waste, and ocean energy.
+Figure 7: Global renewable energy employment by technology, 2012-2021 a Includes liquid biofuels, solid biomass and biogas